 Take a load off!

 Some people don’t bother with chairs when they go camping but I still like to sit up rather than lounging on the floor.
 These Camping Chairs fold up small for easy storage but provide a comfortable seat off the ground.
-The Beans love their camping chairs and we seem to have accumulated quiet a collection of them as they have grown but they are inexpensive to buy so it doesn’t matter.
+The Beans love their best camping chairs and we seem to have accumulated quite a collection of them as they have grown but they are inexpensive to buy so it doesn’t matter.

 When the sun goes down . . .

 All the fresh air of camping is so tiring and outdoor life can be very tiring so you might find you want to go to bed when the kids do BUT if you do get them to sleep without nodding off yourself then you’ll need a light.
 The Parabola X LED Lantern is a compact light with 8 LEDs which gives off good light.
 It has a fold away hook which is great if you want to hang it from the roof of the tent and has a handy little compass on the top in case you get lost in the dark.

 Last year I finally caved in and bought us a couple of LED Headtorches for the trips to the toilet block in the night.
 I refused initially because I didn’t want to look daft but after tripping over too many guy ropes in the dark whilst trying to carry a sleepy toddler and a torch I decided it was the lesser of two evils.

 Of course, the other thing you will need one the sun goes down is a stack of Citronella Candles unless you want to get eaten alive by the mosquitoes.
 It goes without saying that you need to be extra careful with a naked flame in your new fabric-walled home but we only use ours when sitting outside in the evening whilst the Beans are sleeping.